 Clicking on the Actions button and selecting "Add all to list" will add everyone who matches your filter to a list.
 Remember that lists are meant to be used at a particular point in time to reach out to people or to perform batch updates.

-In the People section, you can access the saved filter drop down menu by clicking on caron button next to the filter icon.
+In the People section, you can access the saved filter dropdown menu by clicking on arrow button next to the filter icon.

-By editing the settings of a saved filter, you can add a tag to people who match filter criteria.
+By editing the Settings of a saved filter, you can add a tag to people who match filter criteria.
 Tags added via a filter are unique: they will automatically be removed from profiles that no longer match the filter criteria.
+Tag data is placed in the queue to be updated every night at 9pm UTC.

-Click the trash icon in the upper right corner of the settings screen to delete the saved filter.
+Click the trash canbutton in the upper right corner of the settings screen to delete the saved filter.

 Filters limited by permissions